itwastheo/theo-awstraining/sonarqube/readme.md

 **Using Docker Compose to install SonarQube is a streamlined way to set up and manage your SonarQube environment.
 Below are the steps to do this:**

+**Hardware requirements**
+A small-scale (individual or small team) instance of the SonarQube server requires at least 2GB of RAM to run efficiently and 1GB of free RAM for the OS.
+If you are installing an instance for a large team or an enterprise, please consider the additional recommendations below.

 **Install Docker and Docker Compose:**
 Ensure you have Docker and Docker Compose installed on your machine.
 You can download and install them from Docker's official website.